bittles/Rivulet/README.md

 Rivulet uses [MPV](https://mpv.io/) for video playback with Metal rendering.
 The MPV framework must be built for tvOS — see [mpv-build](https://github.com/AdrienMusic/mpv-build) for instructions.

+## Contributing

+I welcome all contributions from any level of developer.
+I welcome contributions from LLMs too as long as they are checked and tested.

+**If you do contribute, please build and test on an actual Apple TV.
+The simulator is close, but does not mimic the Apple TV fully.**

 ## Acknowledgments